uliw/esbmtk/models/LOSCAR_sheets/README_LOSCAR_sheets.txt

 - name: name of atmospheric reservoir
 - species: gaseous species to which the atmospheric reservoir corresponds to.
 Must exist as a registered species within ESBMTK.
 - species_ppm: initial concentration of the gas species.
 May be specified in ppm or percent (e.g.: 280 ppm; e.g.: 21 percent)
+- delta_[gaseous species]: Initial isotope ratio of the specified species in the gas reservoir (optional).
+Note that no value should be entered for species for which isotopes are not enabled.

 Column names: gas_exchange
 - species: gaseous species being exchanged between the atmosphere and ocean